-No. Description of Action Action Responsible 1 Capacity / Planning Ensure right skill mix & numbers of workers with the right skills, behaviours, competencies Heads of Service/ Executive Managers Review capacity of support services to support increase / changes to clinical demands Heads of Support services / Executive managers 3 New Ways of working Explore new / multi-skilled posts to create flexible roles; how we manage staff working multiple roles; how we work agile and flexibly outside the Heads of Service/ Executive Managers Workforce planning norms to respond to demands/use of technology Review of rotational contracts in place, audit of costs, and learning from model for future contracts Finance / HR / Heads of service/ Executive Managers 4 Reduce use of short term fixed contracts / agency / locum use Plan how to replace with substantive wf to deliver desired objectives, fund from core funding Complete review of social care worker job profiles.
-WF Planning / Finance/ Head of Community Care Resources Long Term Planning Move away from models reliant on locums to more sustainable models through service redesign and reduce reliance on Agency workers.
-Service Planning Executive manager / heads of service / HR continue to explore new models of working in recognition of particular national recruitment challenges, e.g. GPs, pharmacy, social care/workers Service Planning Executive manager / heads of service / HR Planning training and support for managers with finance, workforce and service planning to ensure fully costed plans that meet current and future service demand are produced.
-To improve workforce forecasting in terms of fit for future and age profiles Staff Governance Action Plan / OD / Performance Management
+No. Description of Action Action Responsible Timeframe for completion 1 Capacity Ensure right skill mix & numbers of workers with the right skills, behaviours, competencies Heads of Service/ Executive Managers To review capacity of support services to support increase / changes to clinical demands Heads of Support services 3 New Ways of working Explore multi-skilled posts to create flexible roles; how we manage staff working multiple roles; how we work agile and flexibly outside the norms to respond to demands Service managers Workforce planning Review of rotational contracts in place, audit of costs, and learning from model Finance

+4 Reduce use of short term fixed contracts Plan how to replace with substantive wf to deliver desired objectives, fund from core funding .
+Complete review of social care worker job profiles.
+WF Planning / Finance/Hea d of Community Care Resources Long Term Planning Move away from models reliant on locums to more sustainable models through service redesign and reduce reliance on Agency workers.
+Service Planning continue to explore new models of working in recognition of particular national recruitment challenges, e.g. GPs, pharmacy,social care/workers Service Planning Train and support managers with workforce and service planning to ensure fully costed plans that meet current and future service demand are produced.
+To improve workforce forecasting in terms of fit for future and age profiles Staff Governance Action Plan